fleschutz/PowerShell/Docs/wakeup.ps1.md

 wakeup.ps1 [<MAC-address>] [<IP-address>]
 ```

-Sends a magic packet to the given computer to wake him up.
+Sends a magic packet to a computer to wake him up (requires Wake-On-LAN).

 ## Syntax & Parameters
 ```powershell